jkgamingc/Nx-programming-language/README.md

 # Nx
-Nx is a general purpose programming language.
-I am making it in batch file .
+Nx is a high level general purpose procedural compiled programming language.
+I have made it in batch file .